 Many family members wonder if their child could receive too much medicine.
-The amount of pain that a child has from one day to the next may differ, so the amount of pain medicines he needs will change, as well.
-He may need to push the button more during certain times of day when he has more pain.
+The amount of pain that a child has from one day to the next may differ, so the amount of pain medicines needed will change, as well.
+Your child may need to push the button more during certain times of day when there is more pain.
 That is the purpose of the PCA pump.
-It allows the child to match his level of pain to the pain medicine he receives by pushing the button only when he needs it.
-The PCA pump may not take all the pain away, but the dosage can be adjusted to the amount of pain he is feeling at the time.
+It allows the child to match the level of pain to the pain medicine received by pushing the button only when needed.
+The PCA pump may not take all the pain away, but the dosage can be adjusted to the amount of pain your child is feeling at the time.

 Some people worry about becoming addicted to the pain medicines.
-As with other forms of pain control through medicines, the chance of becoming addicted is very rare.
-If your child is using these medicines for pain only, this will not become a problem.
-In fact, your child will need this pain relief so he can remain active and rest well.
+The chance of becoming addicted is very rare.
+If your child is using these medicines only for pain, this will not become a problem.
+In fact, your child will need this pain relief to remain active and rest well.

 If you drop the pump or hit it against a hard surface: